1966–67 Inter Milan season: Summary

 With advisor manager Allodi, President Angelo Moratti tried to transfer Riva in from Cagliari: manager Herrera approved the transfer, Rombo di Tuono with a loan to Bologna in exchange of Pascutti.
-Although, club official Schiavio opposed to the accord with a dimition on the table presented.
+Although, club official Schiavio was opposed to the accord with a dimition on the table presented.

-The campaign is remembered as the end of the Grande Inter era, in league the squad finished the competition with six games where could not reach a single victory (included 3 of them at home) paved the way to Juventus to clinch the title by a mere point surpassing Inter on the final day of the league season.
-In European Cup the team advance to the Final match with right winger Jair da Costa gone and Luis Suárez injured, and finally lost the European Cup 2–1 to Celtic Glasgow.
+The campaign is remembered as the end of the Grande Inter era, as the squad finished the league campaign by winning none of its last six games (included 3 of them at home), paving the way to Juventus to clinch the title by a mere point on the final day of the league season.
+In European Cup, the team advanced to the Final, but with right winger Jair da Costa gone and Luis Suárez injured, they lost the European Cup 2–1 to Celtic Glasgow.

-During the season the club changes its denomination Football Club Internazionale to Football Club Internazionale Milano.
+During the season the club changed its denomination Football Club Internazionale to Football Club Internazionale Milano.